Listening Script Vocabulary

 M: There is.
 Our closest railway station is Lewis and you can catch the train to Dunlop Bay once an hour from London Victoria.

 F: Right.
 And what about the bus?

-M: Let’s see.
-For the bus you will need to catch the 42 from Stand 13 at Victoria Coach Station.
+M: Let's see.
+For the bus you need to catch the 42 from Stand 13 at Victoria Coach Station.
 There are frequent buses on weekdays until 11pm.
-After that and at the weekend the departures aren’t so frequent so you’d be best to check the timetables.
+After that and at the weekend the departures aren't so frequent, so you'd be best to check the timetables.

 F: That's fine.
 I won't be leaving after 11.
 Can I just check the ferry as well?

 M: Ah, right.
 Now there are two lines you can take.
-The Blue Line goes to north of Dunlop Bay and the Green Line to the south.
-You’d need to Green Line to get to your hotel in the town centre.
-It stops at Beach Point first and then at the Marina, which is where you’d need to get off.
+The Blue Line goes north of Dunlop Bay and the Green Line to the south.
+You need the Green Line to get to your hotel in the town centre.
+It stops at Beach Point first and then at the Marina, which is where you'd need to get off.
 From the Marina you can catch a taxi to the hotel – it will be a quick 2-minute ride.

 F: Right.
 That's easy!

 M: Yes.
 We do have an international ferry port too, which is open June and July.
-It half an hour away by car, but since you’re coming from London that be of interest to you!
+It's half an hour away by car, but since you're coming from London that is of interest to you!
 Oh.
-There’s also the option of flying.
+There's also the option of flying.
 Our closest international airport is Bristol, which is 20 miles by road, and flights arrive twice a day from London Gatwick.